-A dam breach inundation study has been completed for the 582mRL facility and it determined that the PKM TSF has a consequence classification of "Extreme".
+A dam breach inundation study has been completed for the 582mRL facility and it determined that the PKM TSF has a consequence classification of "Extreme" under the ANCOLD (2019) classification.
 It is important to note the classification is only related to consequence and does not consider likelihood or denote risk.
 The TSF has been designed to more stringent design criteria due to the classification and meets or exceeds guideline factors of safety.